ja-guzzle/docs/docs/How to guides/Administration/Environment config/Repository database.md

 ![image](https://user-images.githubusercontent.com/35588903/127739053-2a803845-9d13-4c0d-a90b-9f8674bc03ba.png)

 **At a minimum, one context columns needs to be defined**.
-By default Guzzle env comes with one context column named  **batch**.
-For most of the guzzle deployment this default context column can be left as is.
-This column shall also capture the `batch` name when an `activity` or `pipeline` is run as part of a `batch`.
+By default Guzzle instance comes with one context column named  **batch**.
+For most of the Guzzle deployment this default context column can be left as is.
+This column shall also captures the `batch` name when an `activity` or `pipeline` is run as part of a `batch`.

-  `batch`.
 More details of Guzzle Batches can be found [here](http://xxx).
 Additoinally a Guzzle `batch` is composed of stages.
-The master list of stages that are avaliable for defining `batch` can be customized for each deployment. the two set of context columns are following:
+The master list of stages that are avaliable for defining `batch` can be customized for each your Guzzle instance.
+The default list of stages that are provided in Guzzle instance are below.

+- SRI : Represent source image layer
+- FND : Foundation layer tables or data
+- UCL : Use-case data layer
-This two set of columns are :
+- OUT : This are outputfiles

-useful for analysis.
-Guzzle batch functionality has a concept of stages which again are stored as explicit columns in the batch related audit tables.

-1. Metadata tables for for Guzzle app

-"Initialize Database" functionality is meant Initialize the run

-6. To initialize the repository

-Step 6 : To validate your connection click on Validate.

-Step 7 : For Apply changes click on Update

-Guzzle also give functionality to specify your context column and Stages

-Step 8 : Go to Initialize database tab

-Step 9: Context Column : Specify a list of context columns you want.
-Guzzle come up with below default context columns

-1. batch

-Step 10 : Stage : Specify a list of Stages you want.
-Guzzle Come up with below default Stages

-1. STG

-2. FND

-3. SNP

-4. CALC

-5. REP

-6. OUT

-Step 11 :  Save the changes and Initialize the database via click on Initialize.

-The Guzzle UI will auto-detect if the repository tables are present, and it will show
+Above stages represents a typical stages through which data from particular source system flows through.
+However you can amend this list and add additional stages.
+A batch can be compose of one or more stages from this list.

+ ## Steps to Update Repository database

+1. Go to the Admin menu from the top navigation bar.
+2. Navigate to Environment-> Repository Database.
+Select **Initialize Database** tab
+3. Update the Context Columns and Stages as per your requirement
+4. The UI shall show either "Intialize" button if repo data does no thave any **Audit Metadata** tables.
+However if there are existing **Audit Metadata** tables, the UI shall show "Reintialize".
+It is **must** to Reintialize the **Audit Metadata** tables if there are amendmnets done to Context coulmns or Stages.

 :::note
-On Initialize guzzle will create a database table related to guzzle jobs if the database is already initialized then guzzle will show an option as reinitialize to reinitialize the database.
+Do take note On **Reintialize** of **Audit Metadata**  will drop and re-crate these tables.
+Any existing audit information shall get deleted in this database.
+Its recommended not to take neccessary backup before doing the "Reintialize"

+Also its mandatory to have minimum one Context Columns and one Stage defined

+When doing "Reintialize", do ensure ther are running jobs and batches.
 :::